ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/dataplatform_cluster.md

 ## Argument Reference

 * `id` - (Optional) ID of the cluster you want to search for.
-* `name` - (Optional) Name or an existing cluster that you want to search for.
+* `name` - (Optional) Name of an existing cluster that you want to search for.
 Search by name is case-insensitive.
-The whole resource name is required if `partial_match` parameter is not set to true..
+The whole resource name is required if `partial_match` parameter is not set to true.
 * `partial_match` - (Optional) Whether partial matching is allowed or not when using name argument.
 Default value is false.

-Either `id` or `display_name` must be provided.
+Either `id` or `name` must be provided.
 If none, or both are provided, the datasource will return an error.

 ## Attributes Reference

 The following attributes are returned by the datasource:

 * `id` - The UUID of the cluster.
-* `datacenter_id` - The UUID of the virtual data center (VDC) the cluster is provisioned.
+* `datacenter_id` - The UUID of the virtual data center (VDC) in which the cluster is provisioned.
 * `name` - The name of your cluster.
 * `data_platform_version` - The version of the Data Platform.
 * `maintenance_window` - Starting time of a weekly 4 hour-long window, during which maintenance might occur in hh:mm:ss format